zperez0/tea-shop/README.md

 # Iroh's Tea Shop

-A React application built to track the tea inventory of a fictional tea shop.
+A React application built to track the tea inventory at the world's best tea shop located in Ba Sing Se.

 #### By _**Z Perez**_

 ## Technologies Used